It’s Time to Talk

 Your Patients Are Ready

-VITAS Healthcare commissioned nationwide studies in 2021 and 2022 that found the COVID-19 pandemic has made many Americans – especially younger Americans – more open to talking about their wishes and values for end-of-life care.
+VITAS Healthcare commissioned nationwide studies in 2021, 2022, and 2023 that found many Americans are open to talking about their wishes and values for end-of-life care.

 You May Also Like